s7u512/NSSO-77-SAS/README.md

 ## 4. Disclaimer

 I am a beginner in both R and sample survey estimation.
 I have done my best to keep the code uniform and well-commented.
 However, there may be mistakes and/or better ways to approach the task I set out to do.
 Please let me know if you spot any issues or have suggestions for improvement.
-I have not done an exhaustive check of formatting consistency or even other potential issues, so please don't hesitate to [open an issue](https://github.com/s7u512/NSSO-77-SAS/issues/new) or [reach out](https://twitter.com/all_awry).
+I have docummented some in [Issues](https://github.com/s7u512/NSSO-77-SAS/blob/main/ISSUES.md) here.
+I have not done an exhaustive check of formatting consistency or even other potential issues, so please don't hesitate to [open an issue](https://github.com/s7u512/NSSO-77-SAS/issues/new) or [reach out](https://twitter.com/all_awry) if you find something.

 ## 5. Contributing

-These scripts were designed for personal use, but if you would like to contribute to this project, feel free to fork the repository and make any modifications you see fit.
+These scripts were designed for personal use, but if you would like to contribute to this project, feel frre to get involved.
+Do feel free to fork the repository and make any modifications you see fit.
 I would like to expand the documentation to allow someone to start from absolute scratch.
 I would also like to expand this work into a more generalisable guide towards sample survey estimations through R. If anyone is interested [let me know](https://twitter.com/all_awry)/contribute.

 ## 6. License